 Innovative teaching is defined broadly and may include the use of new instructional technologies, the use of traditional technologies in creative ways, novel approaches to instruction, and new ways to engage students in the learning process.

-Call for Nominations - CLOSED
+Call for Proposals - CLOSED

 Each awardee will receive a $500 award, a commemorative plaque, and will be featured on the OAI website.

 In addition, winners have the opportunity to participate in an interview describing their innovation and resulting improvements (as seen below for the 2014 awardees).